Skip to content

 East Ayrshire produce a Children and Young People's Service Plan in accordance with the statutory guidance issued by the Scottish Government on Part 3 of the Children and Young People (Scotland) Act 2014.

-Full information and our current Plan for Children and Young People can be found on our Children and Young People’s Plan 2020-23 pages.
+Full information and our current Plan for Children and Young People can be found on our Children and Young People’s Plan page.

 The Promise